-As at 30 June 2017, cash and cash equivalents amounted to HK\$57.0 million.
-Total interest bearing loans and borrowings as at 30 June 2017 were HK\$98.8 million and the gearing ratio which is defined as total borrowings and finance leases to shareholders' funds, is 0.14 times (30 June 2016: 0.21 times).
+As at 30 June 2018, cash and cash equivalents amounted to HK\$54.2 million.
+Total interest bearing loans and borrowings as at 30 June 2018 were HK\$140.2 million and the gearing ratio which is defined as total borrowings and finance leases to total equity, is 0.32 times (2017: 0.24 times).

-Mr. Ng Kin Wing, Raymond

-Executive Chairman and Chief Executive Officer
+Mr. Ng Kin Wing, Raymond Executive Chairman and Chief Executive Officer

 Mr. Ng Kin Wing, Raymond, is the Executive Chairman, Chief Executive Officer and an Executive Director of our Group.
 He was appointed as Executive Chairman on 9 October 2014 and a member of our Board since 5 September 2002.
 Mr. Ng is one of the founders of our Group and is responsible for overseeing the Group's entire operations and general management.
 He has over 30 years of experience in the components distribution business.
-Mr. Ng is a full member of the Hong Kong Management Association and a fellow member of the Hong Kong Institute of Marketing.
+Mr. Ng is a full member of the Hong Kong Management Association, a fellow member of the Hong Kong Institute of Marketing and a member of the SAE International.
 Mr. Ng obtained his Higher certificate in Mechanical Engineering at the Hong Kong Technical College (former college of the Hong Kong Polytechnic University) in 1971 and Bachelor of Business Administration degree from the University of East Asia of Macau in 1990.
 In 2004 he obtained a Master of Business Administration degree from the Macquarie University of Sydney, Australia.
 In addition, he was awarded the degrees of Master of Arts in Applied Translation from The Open University of Hong Kong in 2008 and Master of Science in Energy and Environment from City University of Hong Kong in 2015.
-He is the younger brother of Mr. Philip Ng and the elder brother of Mr. Allan Ng.
+He is the younger brother of Mr. Philip Ng, the elder brother of Mr. Allan Ng and uncle of Mr. Michael Ng.

-Mr. Ng Yuk Wing, Philip

-Senior Executive Director
+Mr. Ng Mun Kit, Michael Executive Director